 2. ERISA Fiduciary Duty: The "Better, Cheaper, Faster" Trap

-Under ERISA, plan sponsors have a duty to monitor the prudency of all plan services.
-If you offer a women's health telemedicine platform that's 40% cheaper than the in-network OB/GYN and delivers equal or better outcomes, and you don't actively steer employees toward it, you may be violating your fiduciary duty.
+ERISA requires plan sponsors to monitor the prudency of all plan services.
+If you offer a women's health telemedicine platform that's 40% cheaper than the in-network OB/GYN and delivers equal or better outcomes, and you don't actively steer employees toward it, you could be violating your fiduciary duty.

 But if you force employees into that platform by making it the only covered option for routine gynecological care, you open the door to a lawsuit based on lack of medical freedom or network adequacy.